linto-ai/documentation-website/docs/services/linstt_howtouse.md

 docker pull lintoai/linto-platform-stt-standalone-worker:latest
 ```

-NB: You must install docker on your machine.
+NOTE: You must install docker on your machine.
 See installation instruction in [Infrastructure](infra?id=prerequistes)

 ## Configuration
 The LinSTT service that will be set-up here require KALDI models, the acoustic model and the decoding graph.
 Indeed, these models are not included in the repository; you must download them in order to run LinSTT.
 You can use our pre-trained models from here: [linstt download](services/linstt_download).